UPDATE on Christmas Light Displays in London Ontario 2018:

 However, I had never actually heard of it before my local women’s group posted this as a meetup.
 Apparently the LTC doesn’t actively advertise these tours so it’s just spread through word of mouth by LTC drivers and those on the tour route!

 Volunteer drivers help to keep the costs down.
-All you need to do is to get together a group of a minimum 25 participants and each pay only $2 a person.
+All you need to do is to get together a group of a minimum 25 participants.
+It’s only $2 a person.
 We were able to choose our desired pickup/drop off location, making it very convenient!
 The tour was roughly 2 hours long and began with circling around Victoria Park to see the gorgeous light displays there.

 In fact, my planned blog post at that time was going to be all about whether Christmas light displays were becoming extinct as we saw very few decorated houses.
 Oh, there was one house that rivalled the Griswold’s house in National Lampoon’s Christmas Vacation but the majority of the houses we saw were a letdown.

-Then we got to Martinet Place and Jenna Crescent and things began to turn around.
+Then we got to Martinet Place and Jena Crescent and things began to turn around.
 There were Christmas lights everywhere!
 The bus driver even stopped a few times and let us get out to get a closer look and take pictures.
 One of the houses even had music coordinated with the flashing lights!

 But, the piece de resistance was on Mountbatten Place.
 The bus pulled up in front of a very colourfully decorated house and stopped.
 Next thing we knew, we had a visitor join us on the bus.
 That’s right – Santa Claus himself!
 We all turned into little kids, excited and giggling as Santa walked down the aisle, handing out candy canes to each of us.